darioski/soft4applied/README.md

 ```
 python ./run.py
 ```
-The script returns two binary files in the _.npy_ format, where the _Nx(M+1)_ NumPy arrays are stored.
+The script returns three binary files in the _.npy_ format, where the two _Nx(M+1)_ NumPy arrays and the potential array are stored.
-It also returns a _.csv_ file with the statistics computed for each simulation step.
+It also returns a _.csv_ file with the statistics computed for each step of the simulation.

 3. To visualize the simulation, run the script _./myplot.py_ with the command